SOCKET: SOft Collision Kernel EsTimator for Sparse Attention: Introduction

-\textbf{Key Idea:} Our preliminary experiments with a \emph{hard} LSH–based scorer show that it fails to rank candidate keys according to their true importance, as illustrated in fig.~\ref{fig:ranking_metrics}.
-This observation motivates a re-examination of the role of LSH in sparse attention and raises a fundamental question: \emph{Can we augment traditional LSH to more effectively rank candidates by their relevance?} \\
+\textbf{Key Idea:} Our preliminary experiments with a \emph{hard} LSH–based scorer show that it fails to rank candidate keys according to their true importance under the same memory budget, as illustrated in fig.~\ref{fig:ranking_metrics}.
+This observation motivates a re-examination of the role of LSH in sparse attention and raises a fundamental question: \emph{Can we augment traditional LSH to more effectively rank candidates by their relevance?} \\ \\